oduvan/django-ucsvlog/README.rst

 Writting your own fields
 ________________________

-Insted of passing string name of predefined function you can pass link on your own function or string name for importing this function ( like in TEMPLATE_CONTEXT_PROCESSORS )
+Insted of passing string name of predefined function you can pass a link to your own function or a string name for importing this function ( like in TEMPLATE_CONTEXT_PROCESSORS )

-But in function from different field are passing diferent arguments
+But in functions for different fields diferent arguments are passed.

    * ``UCSVLOG_REQUEST_FIELDS`` - request